top of page

 • Who are the coaches and what is their role?

 Every team participating in the Institute has a designated, experienced Farm to School coach that will be matched with them based on their geography and/or specific needs their team may have in building up their program.
-Coaches are supported by the Connecticut Farm to School Institute planning committee, in order to provide the best support possible to their teams during the summer retreat and throughout the year.
+Coaches are supported by the Connecticut Farm to School Institute Coach Liaison, in order to provide the best support possible to their teams during the summer retreat and throughout the year.
 Coaches facilitate the development of the action plan and make connections to any technical assistance a team could use as they implement their plans.
 Coaches keep teams informed of learning opportunities and professional development that can strengthen their practice.
 They can help infuse creativity into the planning and implementation process by offering insights, suggestions, and feedback regularly.
 Most of all, coaches guide their team, rather than do things for them—they listen, reflect, evaluate, rethink and support the implementation of the action plan.

 • What does the school year look like after the in-person retreat?